-Sent @ midday so that commercial systems will have some run time and some day is left to respond to operating issues.
+Allows for commercial systems to experience some run time and some of the day is left to respond to operating issues.

-13.5.1.3 DAILY: Sent @ midnight (23:59) every day.
+13.5.1.3 DATA LOG: Sent @ midnight (23:59) or hourly.
 Verifies that the controller is running & on the LAN.